 The action spy thriller marks the third installment in 20th Century Studios’ franchise, after 2015’s Kingsman: The Secret Service and 2017’s Kingsman: The Golden Circle.
 Matthew Vaughn returns again to direct this installment.

 20th Century Studios’ mystery thriller stars Ben Affleck as a man who becomes the prime suspect when his wife and mistress both go missing.
 Adrian Lyne is no stranger to directing these types of films, helming such marriage-gone-wrong thrillers as Unfaithful, Indecent Proposal, and Fatal Attraction.

-Death on the Nile (September 17, 2021)
+Death on the Nile (February 11, 2022)

 Turning Red (March 11, 2022)

-Pixar’s first 2022 release features perhaps its most outlandish plot to date… and this is coming from a studio who once made a movie about a man whose house floats away on balloons.
+Pixar’s upcoming release features perhaps its most outlandish plot to date… and this is coming from a studio who once made a movie about a man whose house floats away on balloons.
 Domee Shi (the Pixar short Bao) makes her feature film debut with this tale of a teenager who, when her emotions get the best of her, transforms into a giant red panda.

-Doctor Strange in the Multiverse of Madness (March 25, 2022)
+Doctor Strange in the Multiverse of Madness (May 6, 2022)

 Benedict Cumberbatch returns as the title character in this Marvel Studios sequel to 2016’s Doctor Strange.
 Sam Raimi makes his Marvel Cinematic Universe directorial debut, after previously directing the three 2000s-era Spider-Man films which weren’t connected to the MCU.
-Multiverse was previously scheduled for May 7, 2021, then pushed to November 5, 2021, before settling on this date.

-Thor: Love and Thunder (May 6, 2022)
+Thor: Love and Thunder (July 8, 2022)

 Avatar sequel (December 16, 2022)